metafloor/bwip-js/README.md

 ```

 The `toSVG()` method links to all BWIPP encoders, so it cannot be used with
 tree-shaking.
-To reduce bundled size, you must import only the barcode types
+To reduce bundled size, you can import only the barcode types
 you need, along with the built-in SVG drawing interface.

 ```javascript